Lebanon:Operations of the Islamic Resistance on Wednesday, D...

 In support of our defiant Palestinian people in the Gaza Strip, and as part of backing its daring and honorable resistance:

-- The Islamic Resistance fighters targeted at 13:45 the ‘Al-Malikiyya’’ Site with a Burkan missile, striking it directly.
+1- the Islamic Resistance fighters targeted Al-Abbad site with appropriate weapons, which led to the destruction of its fortifications as well as to confirmed causalities among enemy soldiers.

-- The Islamic Resistance fighters targeted at 13:50 the ‘Ramiya’ Site with the appropriate weapons, striking it directly.
+2- the Islamic Resistance fighters targeted at 04:10 pm 'Al-Raheb site' with Burkan missiles, scoring direct hits.

-- The Islamic Resistance fighters targeted at 14:00 the ‘Shomera’ Barracks [the occupied Lebanese Tarbikha village] with the appropriate weapons, striking it directly.
+3- the Islamic Resistance fighters targeted the “Israeli” enemy artillery positions in “Khirbet Maar” with missile weapons, scoring direct hits.

-- The Islamic Resistance fighters targeted at 14:12 the ‘Al-Naqoura’ Naval Site with the appropriate weapons, striking it directly.
+4- the Islamic Resistance fighters targeted an “Israeli” infantry force in the vicinity of “Birkat Risha” site with appropriate weapons.
+Direct hits were scored.

-- The Islamic Resistance fighters targeted at 15:30 a gathering of Zionist occupation soldiers in the vicinity of the ‘Al-Dhayra’ Site with the appropriate weapons, striking it directly.
+5- The Islamic Resistance fighters targeted at 05:15 pm two “Israeli” military helicopters in the airspace of “Shtula, Shumira and Evan Menachem” [the occupied Tarbikha Lebanese village] with surface-to-air missiles, forcing them to leave immediately

 Comments